 On June 2, 2021, the Company and certain of its subsidiaries, as borrowers, entered into a Credit Agreement (the "JPMorgan ABL Credit Agreement"), with JPMorgan Chase Bank, N.A., as agent and lender for a \$67,500,000 senior secured revolving credit facility (the "JPMorgan ABL Facility").
 The JPMorgan ABL Credit Agreement replaced the Company's existing asset-based revolving credit agreement, dated as of March 27, 2014 (the "Wells Fargo ABL Facility," formerly known as the "Amended ABL Facility" in prior filings), with General Electric Capital Corporation, since assigned to Wells Fargo Bank, National Association.
 The Company pays a commitment fee (0.25% - 0.375%) based on the unused portion of the revolving credit facility.
-Any amounts borrowed under the JPMorgan ABL Facility will bear interest at either (i) Eurodollar spread plus 1.50% - 2.00% (determined by reference to an excess availability pricing grid) or (ii) Alternate Base Rate plus 0.50% - 1.00% (determined by reference to an excess availability pricing grid) or (ii) PMorgan ABL Facility matures in June 2026.
-As of September 30, 2022, the weighted average interest rate on the credit facility with JPMorgan Chase Bank was 1.88%.
+Any amounts borrowed under the JPMorgan ABL Facility will bear interest at either (i) LIBOR plus 1.50% - 2.00% (determined by reference to an excess availability pricing grid) or (ii) Alternate Base Rate plus 0.50% - 1.00% (determined by reference to an excess availability pricing grid and base rate subject to a 1.00% floor).
+The JPMorgan ABL Facility matures in June 2026.
+As of March 31, 2023, the weighted average interest rate on the credit facility with JPMorgan Chase Bank was nil.